Introduction to Ultrasound PG (10160.3)

 Assessment items will be moderated to ensure consistency and equity.
 Moderation of assessment items will include all failed submissions and a selection of other graded assessment items in each cohort in adherence with the Faculty of Health guidelines.

-Optional face to face workshop sessions may be offered to enrolled students.
+Optional face to face workshop sessions will be offered to enrolled students.
 Details will be provided on the Canvas site.

 Students are expected to actively contribute to online, topic based discussions throughout the semester.

 Online meetings may be held out of hours to facilitate attendance.
-Online meetings are not compulsory and will be recorded where possible.
+Online meetings are not compulsory and will be recorded where possible or relevant.

 Required IT skills